 Testing wind resistance combined both laboratory tests and field tests, standing in front of high-powered fans and hair dryers as well as on mountaintops and unprotected peaks.
 We considered and examined features that add to wind protection, like chin guards, hems and hoods that cinch shut, and sleeve and torso lengths.
 If you need to stay protected against serious wind and chilly breezes, this metric is the most important one for you.

-The Charles River Wind and Water Pullover is one of the most windproof jackets we tested.
+The Charles River Classic Striped Pullover is one of the most windproof jackets we tested.
 Made of tightly woven nylon and fully lined with fuzzy fleece, this oversized jacket is comfortable to wear even as the gusts threaten to blow you over.
 The Baleaf Cycling Jacket is also exceptionally wind resistant and feels very much like wearing a rain jacket rather than a windbreaker.
-The Adidas Essentials Linear is our favorite option for balancing wind resistance with weight and comfort.
-It's thick enough to offer good protection, mesh-lined for a bit of added warmth, but still soft, supple, and flexible, making it very comfortable to wear.
-A few other windbreakers we tested are bolstered in this regard by additional linings, including the Core 10 and Starter Windbreaker.
+A few other windbreakers we tested are bolstered in this regard by additional linings, including the Core 10 Performance Windbreaker and Starter Windbreaker.

 Breathability